DarkSilenze/driver-checkin/README.txt

 cd driver-checkin
-npm install <-- for dependencies npm start <-- to start npm stop  <-- to stop npm restart <--to restart
+npm install <-- for dependencies npm start <-- to start

 Then open:
 http://localhost:8000/index.html <-- changed it to your local ipv4. edit this in server.js